Thanatoz-1/about/docs/blog/posts/denoising_diffusion_audio_models.md

 #   - navigation
   - toc
 categories:
-  - university research
+  - Research
-  - audio
+  - Audio

 authors:
-  - thanatoz

-links:
-  - Projects/index.md
+  - tushar

 title: Denoising diffusion for speech enhancement
 description: We used simple diffusion for removing noise from the speech recordings.
 This project takes mel spectrograms and noises and denoises them for better speech intelligibility.